pascl/pbImgUtils/README.md

 # pbImgUtils

-A little software to resize a picture and add a text on it.
+A little software to:
+ * resize a picture and add a text on it.
+ * split a picture into several ones.

 Last version: 1.2